What is it like to move to and live in Helsinki, Finland’s capital?

 Most of the major attractions in Helsinki are located in a fairly small area, and the city is easily explored on foot.
-But, Helsinki does have an extensive public transport system, which makes life much easier on those rainier or colder days.
+But, the city does have an extensive public transport system, which makes life in Helsinkie much easier on those rainier or colder days.

 - 10 Things You Should Know Before Traveling to Finland

 - Best Places to See Northern Lights in Finnish Lapland

 - A Practical Travel Guide for Visiting Vaasa, Finland